-In Southeast Asia, I became an English teacher and thought I’d found my vocation in the classroom (second choice job box ticked) – indeed, I stayed in language teaching for the next 20 odd years both at home and abroad.
-Whilst running a language school London, I had a neighbour who was really keen to be a florist, taking night classes in flower arranging, and to be honest I just couldn’t see what the fuss was about.
+In a former life, whilst running a language school London, I had a neighbour who was really keen to be a florist and who was taking night classes in flower arranging but to be honest I really couldn’t see what the fuss was about.
 I was equally bemused when, on moving to Birmingham several years later, my best friend here also confessed a yen to have her own flower shop – I just didn’t get it.

 I’d been a mad keen gardener and allotment holder for many years, so knew a lot about plants, flowers and growing but my main interest was in creating gorgeous flower borders, not in cutting, arranging or selling them.
 I took bunches round to friends’ houses and made up jam jars as little gifts, but that was about the extent of my very modest expertise and interest in floristry.
 So when a friend announced she was getting married and asked me (as mad gardening lady) if I’d do her flowers, I was surprised, slightly perturbed, but happy to jump in at the deep end and give things a go.
 And that was the start.
 I lost myself in a world of internet searches and wedding floristry books and in the months preceding the wedding made up trial bouquets and buttonholes from my garden flowers on a regular basis.
 It was my secret passion.
 As someone who had most determinedly NOT pored over every little detail for my own wedding, I was shocked to find out how much I loved thinking about these flowers!